apache/iotdb/docs/Documentation/SystemDesign/4-StorageEngine/3-FlushManager.md

 * MemTableFlushTask  Thread

-  The persistent main thread and sorting thread are responsible for sorting the chunks corresponding to each measurement.
+  The sorting thread (the main thread), responsible for sorting the chunks corresponding to each measurement and submit tasks to the encoding task.

 * encodingTask Thread